 3.1.2.9 prepare start-up and commissioning procedures.

 [3.1.3 Compliance with Permitting and Licensing Requirements.
 Contractor shall comply with the [Insert description of any specific siting permit/license requirements that affect Contractor’s performance of the Work[, and provide that if subsequent revisions thereof create materially different rights or obligations, then either party will be entitled to propose a Change Order to accommodate the material differences].]
-Owner shall timely inform the Permitting Agency that it has retained Contractor [if required].
+Construction Manager shall timely inform the Permitting Agency that it has retained Contractor [if required].
 Contractor acknowledges that it will need to communicate directly with the Permitting Agency, including without limitation responding to inquiries and processing comments and directions.
-Prior to the Notice to Proceed Effective Date, Owner shall coordinate all communications from and to the Permitting Agency; after the Notice to Proceed Effective Date, Contractor shall coordinate such communications.
+Prior to the Notice to Proceed Effective Date, Construction Manager shall coordinate all communications from and to the Permitting Agency; after the Notice to Proceed Effective Date, Contractor shall coordinate such communications.
 The party with coordination responsibility shall promptly deliver to the other party communications from the Permitting Agency and will give the other party an opportunity to review and comment on the coordinating party’s proposed communications to the Permitting Agency before submission to the Permitting Agency, to the extent such communications may impact the other party’s performance.]

 3.2 Spare Parts.